jack-debug/French-Translator/README.md

 ### What does what?
 frtoen.py takes French and outputs in English

-tts.py takes French and outputs in English with Text To Speech

 entofr.py takes English and outputs in French

 entofrtts.py takes English and outputs in French with Text To Speech